 Download: The Beyond Celiac Getting Started Guide, a comprehensive guide to living with celiac disease

-There are a variety of alternatives that naturally do not contain gluten and thus can be consumed by those on a gluten-free diet.
+There are a variety of grain, flour and starch alternatives that naturally do not contain gluten and thus can be consumed by those on a gluten-free diet.
 These include:

 All grains are considered "high risk" for cross-contact because they are often grown, milled and manufactured near gluten-containing grains.
 "Cross-contact" occurs when a gluten-containing food touches a gluten-free food.
 Eating even tiny amounts of gluten like this can cause damage to the small intestine and prevent nutrients from being absorbed into the bloodstream.
 Whenever possible, purchase naturally gluten-free grains, flours and starches that are labeled gluten-free and, also, certified gluten-free by a third party.